For 68 percent of adults, Facebook has become their go-to source for news and keeping up with what’s going on (according to Pew Research).

 To allow people to follow you on Facebook, do the following:

-Click on the small down arrow on the top right of every page, and choose "Settings" from the options in the drop down menu.
+Click on the small down arrow on the top right of every page, and choose "Settings & Privacy" from the options in the drop down menu.

-Then, choose "Public Posts" from the options in the left column (as shown on the left here).
+Then, choose the "Privacy" option from the settings, followed by "Public Posts" from the list of privacy options in the left column (as shown on the left here).

 Change the "Who can follow me" option from "Friends" to "Public" near the top of the center of the page when you want to make an update visible to everyone.